f-corvaro/CUB3D/README.md

 <p align="justify">

+Welcome to the world of cub3d, your ultimate raycasting engine!
+This project is designed to immerse you in the fascinating realm of 3D environments, where you'll explore and navigate through a maze-like world using the power of raycasting.

-The project is designed to be completed by a team of two students, improving collaboration and teamwork skills.
-Personally, I completed this project with my teammate [@ffursini](https://github.com/ffursini).
+Cub3d is a collaborative project that encourages teamwork and collaboration.
+It is meant to be completed by a team of two students, fostering the development of essential skills in collaboration and communication.
+In my case, I had the pleasure of working on this project with my teammate [@ffursini](https://github.com/ffursini).

+In this project, you'll dive into the world of computer graphics and learn about the fundamentals of raycasting, a technique used to create a 3D perspective in a 2D environment.
+You'll have the opportunity to implement various features, such as rendering walls, handling player movement, and incorporating textures to enhance the visual experience.

+By the end of this project, you'll have a solid understanding of raycasting and its applications in creating immersive 3D environments.
+So, get ready to embark on an exciting journey into the world of cub3d!

 </p>
 </br>